Samantha

 Computes the public key \( pk = (n, v) \):

-Computes the fingerprint \( \mathcal{H}(m) \):
+Computes the fingerprint \( \mathcal{H}(m) \) of the message:

 Computes the signature \( \sigma \) of the fingerprint \( \mathcal{H}(m) \):